lestercorderomurillo/xp.js-styled/README.md

 yarn add xpertjs-styled
 ```

-But you can still use npm.
+But you can still use npm as well.

 ```sh
 npm install xpertjs-styled